StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 #### Number and Symbol Layers

-You can create layers for numbers and/or symbols (putting them in favorable positions) while still using QWERTY for letters.
-These additional layers have nothing to do with letter layouts.
+You can create layers for numbers and/or symbols while still using QWERTY for letters.
+These additional layers have nothing to do with letter layouts, but will still increase your speed -- especially if you are a programmer or deal with information that includes lots of numbers (such as an accountant).

 #### Conclusion